 To shake it, I just sat down to write.
 Monday was our anniversary; we celebrated 13 years.
 While I was pondering what I write about marriage and relationships, I worried about how that would land for some people in our life.
 Then the other day, I was feeling overwhelmed by social media, and when I went to write about it, it felt like I was having a dig at people who ‘do the thing’ that was overwhelming me.

 See what I mean?
 Those are just the two most recent examples.
 I’m sure it occurs to some of you (myself included) that my procrastination technique of discarding everything I write before it has been published might be back.
 I get that; I wonder about that too.

 But, I also wonder if sometimes it’s the right thing to do.

-The last thing I would want is for someone to read what I have written and feel like them enjoying their Instagram moment was making me feel like crap and they should stop.
-Or that someone who has recently confided in my is now the topic of a blog post.
-I choose to share my life here, others have the right to choose too.
+The last thing I would want is for someone to read what I have written and feel like them enjoying their Instagram moment was making me feel like crap, and they should stop.
+Or that someone who has recently confided in me is now the topic of a blog post.
+I choose to share my life here, and others have the right to choose too.

-Boundaries has long been a question for bloggers, certainly those that share their children’s lives, but it goes further than that.
+Boundaries have long been a question for bloggers, certainly those that share their children’s lives, but it goes further than that.
 We are responsible for the words we use and the stories we tell.
-Most importantly to the context of this post, how we tell them.
+Most importantly, to the context of this post, how we tell them.
 The tone and the intended outcome.